What is Medicare Part C?

 What does Medicare Part C cover?

-Coverage under Part C is very similar to that of typical health insurance plan, however it also offers dental, vision and other coverage benefits that may not be found in Parts A and B.
+Coverage under Part C is very similar to that of a typical health insurance plan, however it also offers dental, vision and other coverage benefits that may not be found in Parts A and B.

 How much does a Medicare Part C plan cost?